 Her father ran his own architectural and interior design practice for over 30 years, and after working for a short period of time as an Administrative Assistant within the practice, she decided to take the plunge and enrol on the National Design Academy Diploma in Professional Interior Design course.

 As soon as she started the Diploma in Professional Interior Design, she knew this was the career for her.
-She has since progressed to complete the Foundation Degree in Interior Design course and is now studying the BA (Hons) Top-Up in Interior Design course, all whilst working as a Trainee Interior Designer.
+She has since progressed to complete the Foundation Degree in Interior Design course and is now studying the BA (Hons) Top-Up in Interior Design Degree, all whilst working as a Trainee Interior Designer.

 She is at an exciting point in her career now whereby her father and she are in the process of launching a new retail business, providing a one-stop shopping experience for clients looking for high-quality furnishings, fixtures and finishes for the home.